jmcnamara/XlsxWriter/dev/docs/source/working_with_memory.rst

     workbook = xlsxwriter.Workbook(filename, {'constant_memory': True})

-The optimisation works by flushing each row after a subsequent row is written.
+The optimization works by flushing each row after a subsequent row is written.
 In this way the largest amount of data held in memory for a worksheet is the amount of data required to hold a single row of data.